sashafiero/spit-it-out/readme.txt

 == Upgrade Notice ==
-= 2.0 =
+= 2.1 =
-Adds shortcode and function for use in content or template development
+Fixed some variable names and global delcarations.
+Important!